Book now and save 25% on 2026 & 2027 departures with Wild Women Expeditions’ exclusive offer!

 Kangerlussuaq is a former U.S. Air Force base and Greenland’s primary flight hub.
 Cue up the Top Gun soundtrack, right?
 Your first lesson begins with the pronunciation of Kangerlussuaq, which is kaˌŋɜˈɬːusːuɑq in Greenlandic.
 West Greenlandic is the official dialect that all children learn in addition to Danish and English.
 Greenlandic words can be extremely long, but they often convey an entire sentence.
 For starters, try “aluu” (hello) or “baaj” (goodbye).

-After a few stumbly aluus and a baaj we transfer by Zodiac to the Ocean Endeavour.
+After a few stumbly aluus and a baaj we transfer by Zodiac to the Ocean Victory.
 With 104 miles (168 km) of staggering scenery to stare at, we follow the longest fjord in the world, Kangerlussuaq Fjord (Søndre Strømfjord) and cross the imaginary but remarkable Arctic Circle as we head southbound.

 Included Meals